 In our opinion this is beneficial for two reasons:

 The high bridge can throw people out of position and makes an already difficult exercise more difficult to perform.

-When you’re training the Getup with heavy loads you want the quickest way from point A to point B and you want it with as much control possible.
+When you’re training the Getup with heavy loads you want the quickest way from point "A" to point "B" and you want it with as much control possible.

-I see this as being beneficial for heavier loads as well as maintaining control throughout the lift.
+We see this as being beneficial for heavier loads as well as maintaining control throughout the lift.

 The Getup is a lift that’s trained slowly and deliberately.
 Performing the Getup in this manner allows you to tinker with your position as your move from phase to phase.

 As mentioned earlier your lack of stability may come from two parts; your loaded side leg or your unloaded side shoulder.

 There are two ways you can gain stability in both of those areas: